sing-group/seda-compi-pipelines/README.md

 - It creates a directory named `_stats` in the output directory containing one CSV file for each pipeline task (`<task_id>.csv`).
 This CSV contains the number of input and output files produced by the task.
 This is useful for quickly checking that commands produce the right number of output files (e.g. n to n in `rename`, n to 1 in `merge`, etc.).
 - In case any batch fails running the corresponding SEDA command, a new directory named `/failed/<task_id>` in the output directory will be created.
 This directory will contain the file lists corresponding to the failed batches.

-If one or more batches of the same task fail, one should take a look and, in some cases, re-run only such task for the failed files.
+If one or more batches of the same task fail, one should take a look at the execution logs and, in some cases, re-run only such task for the failed files.
 To do so, all file lists can be merged into a single file at `input/lists/<seda_command>.txt` and run the pipeline with the `run.sh "--single-task seda_command"`.
 This way, the `pipeline-runner` will only run the specified `seda_command` using the files in the given list.
 After a successful re-run, just delete the file list at `input/lists/<seda_command>.txt`.

 # Contributors